-In general, you may owe the penalty for 2018 if the total of your withholding and timely estimated tax payments did not equal at least the smaller of:
+In general, you may owe the penalty for 2019 if the total of your withholding and timely estimated tax payments were less than the smaller of:

-1. 60% of your 2018 tax, or
+1. 60% of your 2019 tax, or

-2.100% of the tax shown on your 2017 tax return.
+2. 100% of your 2018 tax.
+Your 2018 tax return must cover a 12-month period.

 Penalty figured separately for each required payment.
-The penalty is figured separately for each installment due date.
+The penalty is figured separately for each payment due date.
 Therefore, you may owe the penalty for an earlier due date even if you paid enough tax later to make up the underpayment.
 This is true even if you are due a refund when you file your tax return.
-However, you may be able to reduce or eliminate the penalty by using the annualized income installment method.
-For details, see the Schedule A instructions later.